 This is a compendium of publications authored or edited by NASS members.
-While NASS does not sell or endorse these publications, we offer links to each where they can be purchased directly.
+While NASS does not sell or endorse these publications, links to purchase are provided.

 Designed to provide all the information needed by residents during spine surgery rotations, this long-awaited second edition is your go-to source of essential information on every key aspect of spine surgery.
 Written by established and upcoming leaders and pioneers in the field, this single-volume resource can easily be read cover to cover during a rotation or used for quick reference before a patient workup or operation.
 Thoroughly revised and updated, it not only provides the high-yield information you must know, but also gives you a practical understanding of treatment options for a wide variety of spinal problems.